 This is a popular choice with students because many have business contacts within the community and the business contacts view the growth of our students as an essential element to the development of our community.
-Please ask your coach or teacher rep for an Adopt-A-Coyote form.
+Please ask your coach, teacher rep, or Athletic Director for an Adopt-A-Coyote form.

-The main fundraiser for Chinook Athletics is the CHS Coyotes Fundraising Discount Grocery Certificate program that is organized and operated by the Chinook Parent Group.
+Another successful fundraiser for Chinook Athletics is the CHS Coyotes Fundraising Discount Grocery Certificate program that is organized and operated by the Chinook Parent Group.